Who we are

-HSC Languages Examination committees and related courses by KLA
+HSC Languages Exam Committees and related courses by KLA

 An asterisk (*) indicates that a Chief Examiner vacancy exists for a particular committee.
 Where a committee has responsibility for more than one course, the courses are indicated in square brackets.

 This list is updated periodically, so please check when this document was last updated.